merillium/Facebook-NLP-Project/README.md

 ## Facebook NLP Project

+#### Run the following commands in order:
+###### python3 getPosts.py --> scrapes first 200 pages of NatGeo posts from Facebook, creates raw_df.csv under /data
+###### python3 normalizePosts.py --> normalizes the Facebook posts within the df, creates normalized_df.csv under /data
+###### python3 makeAnimalDict.py --> scrapes encyclopedic animal webpage for list of animals names assigning each name a score of 1.0 on the same scale as the sentiment score, creates .pickle file
+###### python3 getSentiment.py --> calculates sentiment score and overall score for Facebook posts, saves as scored_df.csv under /data
+###### python3 getVisualizations.py --> creates multi-scatter and multi-boxplot visualizations for number of shares vs. both sentiment score and overall score

 #### The Research Question
 ###### The goal of this project is to use natural language processing (NLP) to score the sentiment for posts on the [National Geographic Facebook Page](https://www.facebook.com/natgeo), and use this feature along with other information about each post to predict its popularity.

 ###### There are a few interesting applications for this project: a Facebook group admin could use this model to choose between publishing multiple posts (by comparing the popularity of one pending post to another), or a competing Facebook groups could run the model on the competitor’s content, and try to create content that competes for popularity with the other group's posts.

 #### Data Collection
-###### In order to obtain the text for each post, as well as the relevant metrics for popularity (number of likes, number of comments, number of shares), I used Kevin Zuniga's library to scrape public facebook pages without an API key [2] , and retreived the first 100 pages worth of posts from the National Geographic Facebook Page to use as a training set.
+###### In order to obtain the text for each post, as well as the relevant metrics for popularity (number of likes, number of comments, number of shares), I used Kevin Zuniga's library to scrape public facebook pages without an API key [2] , and retreived the first 200 pages worth of posts from the National Geographic Facebook Page to use as a training set.

 ###### Running getPosts.py stores the scraped data in a file called 'raw_train_df.csv' under the /data folder